 Sylvie Lindeperg (Université Paris1 Panthéon-Sorbonne)

 Sabine Nessel (Freie Universität Berlin)

-Vrääth Öhner (Ludwig Boltzmann Institute for History and Society)
+Vrääth Öhner (Ludwig Boltzmann Institute for Digital History)

 Matthias Steinle (Université Sorbonne Nouvelle Paris 3)

 Ingo Zechner (Ludwig Boltzmann Institute for Digital History)